 Some companies have high-tech methods to quickly analyze and produce an estimate for your roof replacement cost.
 Here at Roofr, for example, we use satellite imagery and other data points to automate this process and provide an estimate in just 26 seconds!

 Such a large investment calls for high expectations.
-Here is what you should be looking for in the offer that a roofing company is making to you:
+Here is what you should be looking for:

 Now that you know what to budget and look for, the next part is figuring out how you can get a quality end product with as little expense as possible.
 Here are some tips to help you not break the bank too much: